Ed1ks/aapanel_dockerized/README.md

 13. change Scheme in npm to https:// and save
 14. now you can login again into aapanel and make your one-click-deplyoment
 15. open ssl-port in phpadmin settings.

+## Additional Information

+One-click deployment doesnt always show the newest versions.
+Phpmyadmin 4.9 for example could be needed to uninstalled so the newer version 5.2 can be installed, else some error could error when opening it.